 A notetaker and the student are expected to work out a system to exchange notes.
 One option may be to have notes copied on a regular basis.
 Another option is to have the notetaker use carbonless paper.

 Copying: RDS will copy notes from notetakers free of charge provided the notetaker has signed an agreement to volunteer on behalf of RDS.
 Notes to be copied are copied in the RDS office.

 Any other arrangements for copying notes must be approved prior to initiation by the RDS Notetaking Support Services Coordinator.
-Arrangements for copying in remote locations (i.e., other than at the RDS office) must be recommended by the RDS Notetaking Support Services Coordinator or RDS Counselor and approved by the RDS Director prior to initiation if reimbursement charges are involved.
+Arrangements for copying in remote locations (i.e., other than at the RDS office) must be recommended by the RDS Notetaking Support Services Coordinator or RDS Specialist and approved by the RDS Director prior to initiation if reimbursement charges are involved.

 All notes copied in the RDS office must be done only by RDS staff.
 Students and notetakers do not have access to the RDS copy machine.

 Carbonless paper: Packets of carbonless paper are usually signed out to either the student or the notetaker (as agreed upon by the RDS Notetaking Support Services Coordinator).
 Volunteer notetakers must sign an agreement before carbonless paper is given to them directly by RDS.
 Students may purchase their own carbonless paper for notetakers at their own expense if RDS is not involved in the notetaking support process.